Hot Wallets: Risks and Security Measures

 Cold storage backups Stores a copy of the wallet’s private keys in an offline, secure location to prevent loss or theft.
 Paper wallets stored in a safe deposit box

-See also Educational Resources in Crypto Wallets
+See also User Interface Design of Crypto Wallets

 Minimizing Hot Wallet Risks